Nabonidus: Ancestry and connection to royalty

 Relief of Ashurbanipal, who ruled as king of Assyria 669–631 BC.
 Nabonidus emulated elements of Ashurbanipal and his dynasty, the Sargonids.
 Some historians believe that Nabonidus was a descendant of Ashurbanipal, or Ashurbanipal's father Esarhaddon.

 The origins of Nabonidus are obscure, with the scarce available details about him leaving much room for interpretation and speculation.
 In one of his inscriptions, Nabonidus states the following:

 I am Nabonidus, the only son, who has nobody.
 In my mind there was no thought of kingship.

 Nabonidus's father was a man by the name Nabu-balatsu-iqbi, whom Nabonidus refers to in his inscriptions as a "learned counsellor", "wise prince", "perfect prince" and "heroic governor".
 That Nabu-balatsu-iqbi is not given a connection to any Babylonian king in Nabonidus's inscriptions, it is typically assumed to indicate that Nabonidus was not closely connected to Babylonia's ruling dynasty (the Chaldean dynasty).
 In his inscriptions, Nabonidus refers to those who preceded him as kings of Babylon, but he does not claim descent from any of them.
 In no inscription does Nabonidus elaborate on his father's origin and ethnicity, merely mentioning his name and writing that he was courageous, wise and devout.
 Curiously, no person named Nabu-balatsu-iqbi who can reasonably be identified as Nabonidus's father appears in documents prior to Nabonidus's reign, thus making his father's status and position unclear.
 The repeated references of Nabu-balatsu-iqbi as "prince" in Nabonidus's inscriptions suggests some sort of noble status and political importance.

+In his own inscriptions, Nabonidus adopted Assyrian royal titles, claimed an Assyrian ancestry and Assyrian royal lineage.
+According to Paul-Alain Beaulieu, a Canadian Assyriologist, Nabonidus considered his reign over Babylon as a resurrection of a universal empire on the Assyrian and Akkadian model.

 Nabonidus's mother was Adad-guppi, born in c.
 648/649 BC.
 Although once assumed to have been part of the Babylonian royal harem, no evidence exists to date that Adad-guppi was indeed the concubine of Nabonidus's predecessors.
 She was, however, influential at the royal Babylonian court, according to her own inscriptions claiming that she wielded influence with the kings Nabopolassar (626–605 BC), Nebuchadnezzar II (605–562 BC) and Neriglissar (560–556 BC).
 While no conclusive evidence currently exists, Adad-guppi is often assumed to have come from the major city Harran in northern Mesopotamia (where she later lived), and as having been of Assyrian ancestry.